exercism/v3/languages/javascript/info/falsy.md

 > There are 7 falsy values in JavaScript.
 >
-> This means that when JavaScript is expecting a boolean and it is given one of the values below, it will always evaluate to “falsy”.
+> This means that when JavaScript is expecting a boolean and it is given one of the values below, it will always evaluate to "falsy".

 |             |                                                                                                                                                                                |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |